Maracay: Religion

 The city of Maracay has no synagogue.
-However, nine indigenous inhabitants converted to Conservative Judaism in Valencia in 2014 after a three-year study course.
+However, nine indigenous inhabitants converted to Conservative Judaism in Valencia in 2014.
 In 2016, they were denied the right to emigrate to Israel by the Israeli Ministry of Interior, under the assumption that they failed to "belong to a Jewish community" in Maracay.

 Sports

 Maracay is the home of the local baseball team Tigres de Aragua.